-Current factory offers vary by region and will remain in effect through March 31, 2020 unless otherwise noted.
+Current factory offers vary by region and will remain in effect through August 31, 2020 unless otherwise noted.
 Examples shown here are for California.
-Unlike some brands, Lincoln doesn't run specials for Presidents' Day.
+It's possible Lincoln will enhance incentives ahead of Labor Day weekend.

-You can combine your cash with this month's APR specials (see below).
+You can combine your cash savings with this month's APR specials (see below).

 What's up with leases: